Featured Image for the blog: AI in the Contact Center: Start with your Agent Experience

 For example, let’s say an agent is chatting with a customer who has a very specific tax-related question about their investment account.
 The agent could ask, “Are employer contributions to this plan tax deductible?” or “What’s the maximum contribution allowable to a SEP-IRA in 2024 tax year?” and get an immediate response.
 Now, an answer that could have taken four to five minutes to find is surfaced in seconds, improving the agent and customer experience and reducing handle time.

-AI can also empower agents after the interaction as well with smart, automated interaction summarization.
-Rather than spending minutes on after contact work (ACW) and scrambling to ensure they don’t forget anything that transpired during the interaction, AI can automatically transcribe and summarize the most important points and next steps, presenting them to the agent for validation, edits, and saving to their customer profile.
+AI can also empower agents after the interaction with smart, automated interaction summarization.
+Rather than spending minutes on after-contact work (ACW) and scrambling to ensure they don’t forget anything that transpired during the interaction, AI can automatically transcribe and summarize the most important points and next steps, presenting them to the agent for validation, edits, and saving to their customer profile.
 This accelerates ACW, helps ensure nothing is missed, and enables the agent to confidently and quickly move on to their next interaction.

 AI-powered knowledge management